 We are a group of retired/semi-retired people (established in 2003) who meet together to share learning and experience through creative and leisure activities.
 We cover the areas of Coldstream, Jedburgh, Kelso, Melrose, Hawick and surrounding areas and are run by a Committee elected annually from members.

-Our monthly meeting is held in Kelso and around 40 interest groups meet regularly in various locations.
+Our monthly meeting is held in Kelso and 37 interest groups meet regularly in various locations.

 These are small groups led by members.
 There are no entry qualifications or exams, no professors or students, just a sharing experience between members who want to learn.

-Do look at our extensive list of groups - from Birdwatching and Bridge to Latin and Dancing. and if there is no group, that meets your specific needs, talk to our committee about setting one up and finding other interested people.
+Do look at our extensive list of groups - from Birdwatching and Bridge to Latin and Dancing.
+If there is no group which meets your specific needs, talk to our committee about setting one up and finding other interested people.

 Click on the heading for more information about Interest Groups